Black and White Mino Matcha Bowl

 Black and White Mino ware Matcha Bowl

 Immerse yourself in the serene world of Japanese tea culture with our Black and White Mino Matcha Bowl.
-This handcrafted chawan, or tea bowl, is not just a vessel for your matcha; it is a canvas of artistry.
-The bowl features a pristine white exterior, accented with rough black incisions that catch the eye and invite touch.
-Each piece is unique, reflecting the artisanal process that goes into its creation.
+This handcrafted chawan, or tea bowl, is not just a vessel for your matcha; it is a canvas of artistry designed to enhance your tea-drinking ritual.
+The bowl features a pristine white exterior, accented with rough black incisions that catch the eye and invite touch, creating an inviting surface for hands to hold.
+Each piece is unique, reflecting the artisanal process that goes into its creation, capturing the essence of craftsmanship.

-Crafted from high-quality ceramic, this Mino ware bowl showcases a modern twist on traditional Raku ware techniques, known for their distinctive crackled glaze.
-The black interior beautifully contrasts the white outer surface, creating a harmonious balance that enhances your tea-drinking experience.
-With a diameter of 4.96 inches and a height of 3.23 inches (φ12.6 x H8.2 cm), it fits comfortably in your hands, allowing you to savor each sip.
+Crafted from ceramic in the Mino region of Japan, this bowl showcases a modern twist on traditional Raku ware techniques, known for their distinctive crackled glaze.
+The striking black interior contrasts with the white exterior, creating visual harmony that enhances your experience.
+With a diameter of 4.96 inches (12.6 cm) and a height of 3.23 inches (8.2 cm), it fits comfortably in your hands, allowing you to savor each sip while enjoying its unique textural details.

 Enhancing Your Daily Ritual